AlexanderPoone/arcgis-demo-collection/traffic2/README.md

 Trajectories can be constructed from these four columns afterwards.
 One way of registering pixel coordinates to map coordinates involves warping the image.

 ## Installation
-To install the dependencies of Siammask, open a bundled Command Prompt and type the following:
+To install the dependencies of SiamMask, open a bundled Command Prompt and type the following:
 ```
 conda install pyarrow numpy
 conda install pyg -c conda-forge